JacobHornbeck/JacobHornbeck/README.md

 - 📫 How to reach me...
     - If you want to contact me about something professional 📈, use Jacob.Hornbeck@outlook.com
     - If you want to contact me about something educational 📓, use hor20009@byui.edu
-    - If you want to contact me for anything else 🎉, use iamalegomaniac02@gmail.com

 <!---
 JacobHornbeck/JacobHornbeck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.